Arminaz/Python_FlashCardsLanguage/README.md

 ## Customizing for Other Languages
 To use this project for a language other than Arabic, simply modify the data files to include the relevant terms and translations for your target language.

-We hope this flash card tool enhances your language learning experience!
+I hope this flash card tool enhances your language learning experience!